Offshore Wind Power

 Offshore wind power: cutting-edge technology

 Offshore wind farms provide a source of carbon-free power generation with a vastly underexploited capacity.
 Larger in size than their onshore counterparts, they also have a better performance level because the wind at sea is stronger and more regular.
 Mainly exploited off the English, Danish, Belgian and German coasts, offshore wind power is now growing in France as well.
-EDF subsidiary EDF Energies Nouvelles is active in three offshore wind power projects currently under development in France.
+EDF subsidiary EDF Renouvelables is active in three offshore wind power projects currently under development in France.
 The Group already operates two offshore wind farms: Teesside in the UK and C-Power in Belgium.